Git Ops Workshop

 sudo k3d cluster list

-Access the cluster using Kubectl
+Access the cluster with Kubectl

 Kubeconfig is a file that holds information about clusters, including the hostname, certificate authority and authentication information.
 It's located at ~/.kube/config